-One of the most common uses of the portato bowing is on single repeated harmony notes to give a beautiful smooth pulsating accompaniment carpet under a melody.
+One of the most common uses of the portato bowing for the cello is on repeated harmony notes, to give a beautiful smooth pulsating accompaniment carpet under a melody.
 This is probably the best way to learn/practice it initially because of the lack of lefthand distractions.
 We can also amuse ourselves by singing the melodies as we play our portato accompaniments.

 Sometimes, especially in music of the Classical and Baroque periods, we don’t want our glissandi shifts to be very audible.
 Rather than refingering the interval across two strings we can simply release the pressure on the bow during the shift so as to hide the glissando.
 By carefully dosifying the pressure release we can choose exactly how much our slide is heard.